amyhupe/amyhupe.co.uk/src/articles/2022-11-02-should-consistency-be-a-goal-for-design-systems.md

 While GDS advocates using the same language and design patterns to create familiarity, but acknowledges that circumstances vary and context must guide individual design decisions.

-Where it’s not possible to follow design and content patterns, GDS advises its designers to “make sure our approach is consistent” and this - I think - is an important distinction.
+Where it’s not possible to follow design and content patterns, GDS advises its designers to “make sure our approach is consistent” - and I think this is an important distinction.

 Visual and functional consistency of individual components and design patterns is one _version_ of consistency - but it’s not the only one.